mlinreallife/blog/content/posts/press_review_8.md

 ## [How To Write Python Like A Senior Developer](https://towardsdatascience.com/how-to-write-code-like-a-senior-developer-9ee34555858f)

 Code standardisation inside the same team is important.
-To realise that, you can use Pylint in Python.
+To do that, you can use Pylint in Python.
 Pylint is based on PEP 8.
 With that, you don't have to know all the rules by heart.
 You can follow Pylint.
 You can integrate it in a CI/CD pipeline to get automatic checks.

 ## [Our Python Monorepo](https://medium.com/opendoor-labs/our-python-monorepo-d34028f2b6fa)